-In addition to the guidelines in Table 4, observe these guidelines when wiring an SA or FC bus and the 24 VAC supply power:
+In addition, observe these guidelines when you wire an SA or FC bus and the 24 VAC supply power:

-- Run all low-voltage wiring and cables separate from high-voltage wiring. - All SA and FC bus cables, regardless of wire size, should be twisted, insulated, stranded copper wire. - Shielded cable is strongly recommended for all SA and FC bus cables. - Refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034) for detailed information about wire size and cable length requirements for the SA and FC buses.
+- Run all low-voltage wiring and cables separate from high-voltage wiring. - All SA and FC bus cables, regardless of wire size, should be twisted, insulated, stranded copper wire. - Shielded cable is strongly recommended for all SA and FC bus cables. - Refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034) for detailed information regarding wire size and cable length requirements for SA and FC buses.